Using digital cameras, students learn the art and science of photography!

-Charlotte Woolf (lead instructor) is an interdisciplinary artist and educator with a focus on photography raised in Charlotte, North Carolina and based in Rye Brook, New York.
-She received her BA in Studio Art and Women’s & Gender Studies from Kenyon College, and is a 2019 MFA candidate at SUNY-Purchase College of Art+Design.
+Charlotte Woolf (lead instructor) is an interdisciplinary artist and educator with a focus on photography raised in Charlotte, North Carolina and based in New York City.
+She received her MFA at Purchase College, School of Art + Design and her BA in Studio Art and Women’s & Gender Studies from Kenyon College.
 She is currently an Adjunct Professor of Photography at Purchase College.

 Ian Lewandowski (instructor) is a photographer from Northwest Indiana.
 He holds a BFA in Photography from Pratt Institute and is an MFA Visual Arts candidate at SUNY Purchase College School of Art+Design.
 He lives and works in Brooklyn with his husband Anthony and dog Seneca.
 His work is about histories of pictures, bodies, and communities.